-- i.
-Criteria for Diagnosis: - 1.
-PNH clone size in granulocytes \geq 10%, AND - 2.
+- 1. PNH clone size in granulocytes $\geq$ 10%, AND - 2.
 Complement mediated intravascular hemolysis with an elevated LDH (above institutional upper limits of normal)

 - 1. PNH with thrombosis despite adequate medical management, OR - 2.
-PNH with intravascular hemolysis requiring transfusion support despite adequate medical management, OR - 3.
-Additional clinical or laboratory data may be considered for protocol eligibility following review by protocol 1904 ERC.
+PNH with intravascular hemolysis requiring transfusion support despite adequate medical management, OR

+- 3. Additional clinical or laboratory data may be considered for protocol eligibility following review by protocol 1904 ERC.
 In addition, patients with PNH and cytopenias may be considered for the protocol eligibility following review by protocol 1904 ERC. - h.
 An undefined BMFD: a patient with a BMFD for whom a genetic mutation responsible for their bone marrow failure phenotype has not been identified (excluding PNH) will be eligible for this clinical trial following approval by BMT CTN 1904 ERC. - i.
 A BMFD with a known genetic mutation but not listed above will be eligible for this clinical trial following approval by BMT CTN 1904 ERC. - 3.
-Patient and/or legal guardian must sign informed consent prior to initiation of conditioning for BMT CTN 1904. - 4.
-Females and males of childbearing potential must agree to practice 2 effective methods of contraception at the same time or agree to abstinence.
+Patient and/or legal guardian must sign informed consent prior to initiation of conditioning for BMT CTN 1904.

-Note: The following patients MUST be reviewed by the BMT CTN 1904 ERC in order to determine if they are eligible for this trial:
+Note: The following patients MUST be reviewed by the BMT CTN 1904 ERC in order todetermine if they are eligible for this trial:

-- 1. All patients with Shwachman-Diamond syndrome, Diamond Blackfan anemia, congenital sideroblastic anemia, and congenital amegakaryocytic thrombocytopenia, who have had genetic testing, and lack a genetic mutation. - 2.
+- 1. All patients with Shwachman-Diamond syndrome, Diamond Blackfan anemia, congenital sideroblastic anemia, or congenital amegakaryocytic thrombocytopenia who have had genetic testing and a genetic mutation responsible for their disease was not identified. - 2.
 All patients with an undefined BMFD: a patient with a BMFD for whom a genetic mutation responsible for their bone marrow failure phenotype has not been identified, excluding PNH. - 3.
 All patients with a BMFD and a known genetic mutation that is not listed above - 4.
 All patients with GATA2 mutation and associated marrow failure - 5.
 All patients with SAMD9 or SAMD9L disorders - 6.
 There may be circumstances where a treating physician will consider a transplant for a patient with a BMFD who does not meet all the criteria listed under "indications for HCT".
 In these situations, treating physicians may submit their patient to the BMT CTN 1904 ERC for review in order to determine if the patient is eligible for this clinical trial based on additional clinical or laboratory information. - 7.
-Many patients with BMFD can have bone marrow evaluations that raise concern for possible myelodysplastic syndrome (MDS) including but not limited to dysplastic bone marrow evaluations or cytogenetic abnormalities.
-However, in patients BMFD these findings are not necessarily diagnostic or consistent with MDS.
-Therefore, given the complexities of diagnosing MDS in patients with BMFD, all patients with bone marrow evaluations concerning for possible MDS should be submitted to the ERC for review to confirm or exclude MDS.
+Many patients with BMFD can have bone marrow evaluations that raise concern for possible myelodysplastic syndrome (MDS) including but not limited to dysplastic bonemarrow evaluations or cytogenetic abnormalities.
+However, in patients with BMFD these findings are not necessarily diagnostic or consistent with MDS.
+Therefore, given the complexities of diagnosing MDS in patients with BMFD, all patients with bone marrowevaluations concerning for possible MDS should be submitted to the ERC for review toconfirm or exclude MDS.
 This is particularly important as we do not want to exclude potentially eligible patients due to an incorrect diagnosis of MDS.